Why Choose Anthropology at PPCC?

 - Discover the origins of the human experience.

-- Develop the ability to understand different cultures, societies, and human interactions.
+- Develop the ability to understand different cultures, and societies

-- Explore things like biological and linguistic diversity, prehistory, marriage and family, and politics.
+- Explore biological and linguistic diversity, prehistory, marriage, family, and politics.

 Example Classes I Might Take